LukDrey/eDNA_teaching_2023/README.md

 cd ./DEMULTIPLEXED
 ```

-Then we rename the files.
+Then we rename the files, by taking two text files that contain the old and the new files.
+Than we loop through the files and change the name of the files by taking the rows content to be the new name.
 ```{bash, eval = F}
 paste ../RENAMING/renaming_R1_1_old_big.txt \
 ../RENAMING/renaming_R1_1_new_big.txt \